Everything you need to know about tattoo numbing sprays: Types, safety, and more

 Benzocaine-based sprays

-- Description: Benzocaine is a local anaesthetic that provides surface-level numbness and is less potent than lidocaine or tetracaine.
+• Description: Provides surface-level numbness, less potent than lidocaine or tetracaine.

 Combination formulas